Abirdeen/Riemann-Piet/README.md

 # Riemann-Piet
-A rust-based interpreter for Piet, modified to interpret a general topological surface
+A rust-based interpreter for Piet, modified to interpret a general Euclidean surface